den-materials/angular-directives-lesson/readme.md

 Check out <a href="http://ngmodules.org" target="_blank">ng-modules</a> to find popular Angular Directives to add to your projects.

-## Making Your Own Directive
+## Making Your Own Directive - DEMO

 ### A Current Weather Example

-**Follow Along** by putting these code samples into an Angular project.
+**Catch Up** by putting these code samples into an Angular project.

 > Reference: <a href="http://www.ng-newsletter.com/posts/directives.html" target="_blank">ng-newsletter blog post on directives</a>